jbdelete/UFDEV/Readme.md

    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Copy this path and paste to the end of your ~/.bashrc file.**\
    Copy and paste the MATLABPATH string to the end of your ~/.bashrc\
    Close the current bash terminal and open a new one.
 This will echo the paths in the string you just added to your bashrc.\
-   After each path it should print "is a Directory".
+   After each path it should print "is a directory".
 4. Add your identity.\
 	**$ git config --global user.name "John Doe"**\
 	**$ git config --global user.email johndoe@example.com**